 During these years in Spain, Perera taught high school music at the Colegio Adventista de Sagunto, gave piano lessons from 1989 to 1997, and conducted the vocal ensemble Amanecer from 1990 to 1997.
 In 1997 she took first prize as "Best Choir Conductor" in the Certamen de Villancicos Choral Competition.
 From 2000 to 2006, she conducted the CAS chorale and served as the Conservatorio J. S. Bach chairperson and choir director, professor in piano and solfege, and composer in residence for the J. S. Bach orchestra.

 In 2006, when her family moved to the U.S., Perera continued her education at Belmont University in Nashville, Tennessee.
 She graduated summa cum laude in 2009 with an M.Mus. in music composition, having studied with Bryan Clark, William Pursell, and Paul Godwin.
-She is currently completing doctoral studies for a D.M.A. in music composition at the Universidad Catolica de Argentina.
+She then continued work on a D.M.A. in music composition at the Universidad Catolica de Argentina.

 From 2006 to 2008, she worked at Oakwood University as an accompanist and teacher of accompanying and piano.
 From 2008 to 2017 she held the rank of associate professor at OU, where she taught theory and composition.
 She became chair of the department of music at Andrews University in 2017

 She is a prolific composer and is the recipient of numerous commissions.
-Perera's writings have included three religious musical comedies: Bascule (2000), La Promesa (2002), and Jesus, Version Original (2004); fifty songs for soloist and piano; fourteen children's songs; five sacred works for SATB choir and piano; an oratorio, Crossing Point, and other chamber music works.
+Her writings have included three religious musical comedies: Bascule (2000), La Promesa (2002), and Jesus, Version Original (2004); fifty songs for soloist and piano; fourteen songs for children; five sacred works for SATB choir and piano; an oratorio, Crossing Point, and other chamber music works.

 Some of her writings are included in the SDA Spanish hymnal, Bienvendos a Ador, and in the Portuguese youth hymnal, Louvor e Adoraco.
 She also penned the 2007 and 2010 theme songs, Love Care and Serve and Win the Race, for the SDA General Conference Youth Department.
 In January 2012, her work, Psalm 146, for SATB choir and organ/piano, was the winner of the Huntsville New Music Festival.
 The Oakwood University Choir, directed by Jason Max Ferdinand, premiered it during the festival.